iro18/ResoTuto-OLD/README.md

 - Add categories on tutorial (Wordpress / Prestashop then Basic / Advanced)
 - Add client account and theire own backoffice (don't know what to put inside)

+Others features (Secondary)
+- Add a payment System
+- Add the possiiblity to "complete" a tutorial (use ReactJs)
+- Go to Next Project (View)